pocketrice/tonic/README.md

 A free Scrap for your Mac corkboard!

+...finally set your default landing page, instead of the homepage.
+Which speaking of, has suddenly disappeared (thank god)!

 Oh, and library syncing across all devices a là Warppipe!

 Also, skip locking for those who subconsciously skip for their preferred tunes but wish to not do so.